-- Thick yarn (use one color or all the colors — your call!)
+- Thick yarn (use one color or multiple)

 - 2 pencils or chopsticks

-Pro tip: This project is much easier to do with a friend!
-Also, if you want a thicker garland, you have permission to use more than two strands of yarn in your garland.
+If you want a thicker garland, use more than two strands of yarn in your garland.

-Bring the two ends of your twisted yarn together, and marvel when it immediately snaps back on itself, forming a thick, twisted rope.
-Starting at the knotted ends, use your hands to smooth out your garland, so that all the twisted bits are even.
+Bring the two ends of your twisted yarn together and marvel when it immediately snaps back on itself, forming a thick, twisted rope.
+Starting at the knotted ends, use your hands to smooth out your garland so all the twisted bits are even.

 Stranded Yarn Ornaments